MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/how-applocker-works/Script-Rules-in-AppLocker.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Script Rules in AppLocker
+# Script Rules in applocker

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

 This topic describes the file formats and available default rules for the script rule collection.

-AppLocker defines script rules to include only the following file formats:
+applocker defines script rules to include only the following file formats:

 -   .ps1